yanivfl/maccabi-seat-finder/README.md

 ## Buy annual tickets for Maccabi Tel Aviv with assistance

-This bot will send you a whatsApp message notifying you that it found consecutive seats in the exits you desire
+This bot will send you an email notifying you that it found consecutive seats in the exits you desire

 ### Usage
 1. Copy .env.default file to .env